IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Syntax**

-Note that the 'version 2' method of listing objects within a bucket is not supported, and the 'version 1' syntax is needed.
+Note that the `version 2` method of listing objects within a bucket is not supported, and the `version 1` syntax is needed.
 {:tip}

 ```bash